John Stanley Chick

 Air Commodore John Stanley Chick, MC AFC (22 December 1897 – 21 January 1960), was a Welsh officer of the Royal Air Force, who began his aviation career as a World War I flying ace credited with 16 aerial victories.
+He was runner-up in the Daily Mail Light Aircraft Competition of 1926 and won the Grosvenor Challenge Cup in 1925, both held at Lympne aerodrome in Kent.
+He was also an accomplished rugby player, winning caps for the RAF, Hampshire and the Harlequins.

 World War I service

 John Stanley Chick began his military career as a pioneer in the Royal Engineers in 1914.
 He transferred to the Royal Flying Corps in February 1917 as a Cadet at Denham.
 He was commissioned a probationary second lieutenant on 3 May 1917.
 Chick was granted his pilots certificate, No. 4735, on 27 May 1917.
 In November 1917, he was assigned to No. 11 Squadron.
 Piloting a two-seater Bristol F.2 Fighter, he scored all his triumphs in the first four and half months of 1918.
 On 12 March 1918, he drove down out of control a German observation plane and four Fokker Dr.I fighters.
 All five triumphs were scored on a single sortie.
 On 1 April 1918, he was promoted to lieutenant.
 On 15 May, he ended his victory string by setting a German observation plane afire, destroying one Fokker Dr.I and driving another one down, and destroying a Pfalz D.III fighter.
 That same day, he was appointed flight commander, with the temporary rank of captain.